The year is 1999. You’ve just landed in the USA. You’re here because you earned a scholarship to college as a star athlete.

 This was his first official introduction to the Kenyan music industry.
 And things were moving fast over here.
 Kenyan female rapper Xtatic, for example, was getting signed to Sony Music Entertainment Africa – a deal which later fell through.

-On his third visit in 2014, he met many more Kenyan musicians: Wangechi, Dela, and Fadhilee.
-He even co-produced Radi’s love ballad I Miss You with Fadhilee – who is currently producing and recording his second album Shindu Shii.
+And on his third visit in 2014, he met many more Kenyan musicians: Wangechi, Dela, and Fadhilee Itulya.
+He even co-produced Radi’s love ballad I Miss You with Afrofusion artist Fadhilee.

-While teaching at Bugo and Marvin Maveke’s Music Culture Foundation, he met more people including Maryolive Mungai, Kibali Muriithi and Anto Neosoul.
+While teaching at Bugo and Marvin Maveke’s Music Culture Foundation, he met more musicians including Maryolive Mungai, Kibali Muriithi and Anto Neosoul.
+He couldn’t believe it.
 People he was used to seeing online were now standing in front of him.

-The first time he attended Live at The Elephant in Lavington, he remembers thinking how the Kenyan live music scene was unbelievable.
+The first time he attended Live at The Elephant in Lavington, he remembers thinking how unbelievable the Kenyan live music scene was.

 Working with Kwame

 Waithaka was about to throw it away but something told him to keep the drums.
-He ended up finishing wh be Githeremende, and Kwame recorded a freestyle over it.
+He ended up finishing what would become Githeremende, and Kwame recorded a freestyle over it.